djozen/magnetisme/README.md

 🎁 **Gift System:**
 - **Element Gifts** (Purple) - Unlock additional elemental powers for your team (max 1 gift power at a time)
 - **Time Gifts** (Cyan) - Add 20 seconds to the game timer
-- **Magnetism Gifts** (Yellow) - Attract all nearby spirits for 10 seconds
+- **Magnetism Gifts** (Yellow) - Attract all nearby balls for 10 seconds
 - Gifts spawn randomly throughout the match
 - Limited capacity: collecting a new gift power replaces the oldest one (FIFO system)

 ⚡ **Power System:**
 - **Primary Power (SPACE)** - Use your elemental pet's unique ability
-  - Charge-based system for human players (fills over time and when collecting spirits)
+  - Charge-based system for human players (fills over time and when collecting balls)
   - 30-second cooldown for AI players
 - **Gift Powers (1/2/3)** - Activate collected gift powers
   - 20-second cooldown shared across all gift powers